Go Back

 MAKE AHEAD:

-• Can be made 1-2 days ahead of time.
+• Can be made 1-2 days in advance.
 Cool thoroughly and refrigerate.

 HOW TO REHEAT LEFTOVERS: